Staking vs. Crypto Lending

 Account Setup is simple:

-Staking is straightforward and can be completed in a few simple clicks, especially now that major exchanges are offering staking services.
-Staking does not require a large initial investment.
+Staking is straightforward and can be completed in a few simple clicks.
+The process is even simpler now that major exchanges offer staking services.
+Staking also does not require a significant initial investment.

 Staking helps the blockchain:

-Staking is a method to show your support for a cryptocurrency's blockchain.
-These blockchain networks use staking to verify transactions and keep things operating smoothly.
+Staking is a way of showing your support for a cryptocurrency's blockchain.
+These blockchain networks use staking to verify transactions and keep things operating well.
 Staking also helps to keep the network safe and secure.

 Staking is energy efficient:

-Another benefit of staking is that it is eco-friendly.
-You don't need the massive computing power needed in crypto mining for proof of work (PoW) consensus networks.
-The graph below shows relative energy consumption per transaction and is essentially comparing Bitcoin and Ethereum PoW vs Ethereum PoS.
+Another benefit of staking is that it is friendly to the environment.
+You don't need the same massive computing power as in proof-of-work (PoW) consensus networks.
+To illustrate, check out the graph below.
+It shows the relative energy consumption per transaction of PoW and PoS coins.

 There are some risks you should consider before locking up your crypto: